Caution

 Splitting a single large source package into multiple binary packages.

-file should have one line per file
+In the first case, the install file should have one line per file

 installed, specifying both the file and the installation directory.
 For example,

-file would install the script foo
+the following install file would install the script foo in the

-source package’s root directory to usr/bin
+source package’s root directory to usr/bin and a desktop file in the

-directory to usr/share/applications
+debian directory to usr/share/applications:

 foo usr/bin